-- A. A judgment in favor of Plaintiff St. Luke that Syncplicity has infringed, either literally and/or under the doctrine of equivalents, the '237 patent, the '017 patent, the '591 patent, the '181 patent, the '368 patent, the '630 patent, and the '895 patent; - B. An award of damages resulting from Syncplicity's acts of infringement in accordance with 35 U.S.C. § 284; - C. A judgment and order requiring Syncplicity to provide accountings and to pay supplemental damages to St. Luke, including, without limitation, prejudgment and post-judgment interest; and - D. Any and all other relief to which St. Luke may show itself to be entitled.
+- a.
+A judgment in favor of Plaintiff St. Luke that AT&T has infringed, either literally and/or under the doctrine of equivalents, the '237 patent, the '017 patent, the '591 patent, the '181 patent, and the '368 patent; - An award of damages resulting from AT&T's acts of infringement in accordance with 35 U.S.C. § 284; - c.
+A judgment and order requiring AT&T to provide accountings and to pay supplemental damages to St. Luke, including, without limitation, prejudgment and post-judgment interest; and - d.
+Any and all other relief to which St. Luke may show itself to be entitled.